dottjt/plastic/chapters/01-life.md

 I pass an old Chinese man selling chop-chop along the side of the road.
 He begins shouting at me in a slade of incomprehensible Chinese, the harsh bite of the refracting from his glass bead eyes.
 Perhaps he recognised me.
 Perhaps he wanted to tell me something important.
 I threw him a dollar, bewildered at the generosity of a man in a withered green coat.
 I wasn't in the mood to play prophecy.
 At the very least I understood how I didn't want my book abused in a slaw slimey knockdown of bad taste, although maybe I didn't have a choice.

 Fuck, it was only 2 in the afternoon and I still had to work.
 Hopefully no one had realised how long I'd disappeared for, although I found that highly unlikely.
-I tightened my backpack and began to walk.
+I tightened my backpack and continued to walk.

 <!-- Scene 3 END -->